devdotnetorg/docker-libgpiod/README.md

 The polling process to catch events (interrupts from GPIO lines) is reliable.

 Libgpiod (Library General Purpose Input/Output device)  provides both API calls for use in your own programs and the following six user-mode applications to manipulate GPIO lines:

-- gpiodetect – list all gpiochips present on the system, their names, labels and number of GPIO lines
+- gpiodetect - list all gpiochips present on the system, their names, labels and number of GPIO lines
-- gpioinfo – list all lines of specified gpiochips, their names, consumers, direction, active state and additional flags
+- gpioinfo - list lines, their gpiochip, offset, name, and direction, and if in use then the consumer name and any other configured attributes, such as active state, bias, drive, edge detection and debounce period
-- gpioget – read values of specified GPIO lines
+- gpioget - read values of specified GPIO lines
-- gpioset – set values of specified GPIO lines, potentially keep the lines exported and wait until timeout, user input or signal
+- gpioset - set values of specified GPIO lines, holding the lines until the process is killed or otherwise exits
-- gpiofind – find the gpiochip name and line offset given the line name
+- gpiomon - wait for edge events on GPIO lines, specify which edges to watch for, how many events to process before exiting, or if the events should be reported to the console
-- gpiomon – wait for events on GPIO lines, specify which events to watch, how many events to process before exiting or if the events should be reported to the console
+- gpionotify - wait for changed to the info for GPIO lines, specify which changes to watch for, how many events to process before exiting, or if the events should be reported to the console

 **gpiodetect**